kyma-project/kyma/docs/event-bus/10-03-troubleshooting-knative-eventing-upgrade.md

 ```
 If the finalizer is present, it means that Kubernetes was unable to clear this resource, therefore, blocking the upgrade process.
 To fix this, simply remove the finalizer and save your changes.

-Removing the finalizer would mark the resource for deletion and this should unblock your upgrade process.
+Removing the finalizer marks the resource for deletion and this should unblock your upgrade process.